sunilabrahamindia/sunilabraham/articles/students-for-peace.md

 {% include under-construction.html %}

-**Students for Peace** was a brief, grassroots student movement in Bangalore, India, launched in early 1993 as a response to the communal violence that followed the demolition of the Babri Masjid in Ayodhya and the subsequent riots in Bombay (now Mumbai).
+**Students for Peace** was a brief, grassroots student movement in Bangalore, Karnataka, India, launched in early 1993 as a response to the communal violence that followed the demolition of the Babri Masjid in Ayodhya and the subsequent riots in Bombay (now Mumbai).
 Organised by engineering student [Sunil Abraham](https://sunilabraham.in/sunil) together with convener Ravindra Walters, the initiative sought to create an apolitical platform where young people could stand together for peace and secular values.
 It culminated in a candlelight demonstration on 13 February 1993 along Mahatma Gandhi Road, drawing around 5,000 students from schools and colleges across the city.

 ## Contents